wassimj/Topologic/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . --config Release
 ```
-You can repeat the above proces to build bindings for other versions of python (e.g. for 3.6, 3.7, and 3.8).
+You can repeat the above process to build bindings for other versions of python (e.g. for 3.6, 3.7, and 3.8).
 You can bundle all the resulting .so files in the same distribution so they work with different python versions.

 5. **To make a distributable library that can be installed in different locations on a variety of Linux systems:**